 The pharmacognosy, clinical indications, interactions and toxicology of plants and crude plant extracts are examined.
-Examples of traditional herbal lore are studied from a current research perspective.
+Traditional and historical uses of botanical medicines are analyzed as a foundation for modern usage and current research.
 Field trips for identification of local botanicals are part of the program, along with an exploration of herbs in light of their ecological significance and contribution to the history and evolution of medicine.